hyqhanson/CPP/documentation.md

 3.335555555555555
 ```

-2. ### GMRES-iterative refinement
+2. ### Mixed-precision GMRES-IR
 Preconditioned GMRES-based Iterative Refinement is for solving linear system even with some ill-conditioned matrices.
-Including LU-decomposition to solve linear system inside iterations.
-Using three floating-point number precisions.
-Accelerating decomposition by low-accuracy precision, and getting a more precise residual for updating the solution in each iteration by using a high-accuracy precision.
-Inside the iterative refinement, the correction c will be updated in medium-accuracy precision by GMRES after preconditioned by $\hat{U}^{-1}\hat{L}^{-1}$, where $\hat{U}$ and $\hat{L}$ are LU-decomposition in low-accuracy precision.
+In the beginning of the iteration, using LU-decomposition or Cholesky decomposition to solve linear system.
+Using three floating-point number precisions to accelerate the decomposition by low-accuracy precision, and getting a more precise residual for updating the solution in each iteration by using a high-accuracy precision.
+Inside the iterative refinement, the correction c will be updated in medium-accuracy precision by GMRES after preconditioned by $\hat{U}^{-1}\hat{L}^{-1}$, where $\hat{U}$ and $\hat{L}$ are got from LU-decomposition in low-accuracy precision.
 ```cpp
           vector<float> gmres_a1 = {5.23, 2.11, 3.15, 0, 1.67, 4.57, 10.111, 6.223, 0};
           denseM<float> GMRES_A1(3, 3, gmres_a1);